 A Minimally Invasive Approach To Treatment

-The last thing that Burton Wilkins remembers before drifting off to sleep in Orange Coast Memorial’s operating room was asking to see the robot.
+The last thing that Burton Wilkins remembers before drifting off to sleep in Orange Coast Medical Center’s operating room was asking to see the robot.
 The 78-year-old Santa Ana resident was referring to the state-of-the-art robotic technology that enables physicians to perform complex surgical procedures with greater ease, dexterity and control.

 “When I found out that I had lung cancer, I didn’t know what to expect.
 Once I learned that a robot was going to be part of my treatment plan, I could hardly believe it,” says Burton.

 His cardiothoracic surgeon, Reginald Abraham, MD, was about to remove the lower and middle lobes of his right lung, where an early-stage, golf ball-sized cancer had been found.
 Burton felt reassured that this complex and delicate procedure, known as a robotic lobectomy, would involve only three tiny incisions and unmatched precision using the world’s most advanced surgical technology.

 How It Works

 A few feet away from Burton, Dr. Abraham sat at the da Vinci® Surgical System console.
 From there, he controlled every aspect of the surgery.
 His eyes were trained on the monitor showing magnified 3D images in brilliant color inside Burton’s chest.
 The robot’s four arms became precise extensions of his own two hands, translating his finger, hand and wrist movements into real-time movements of the surgical instruments.